Privacy

 We operate a cookie consent banner that:

-- Requires opt-in consent before enabling analytics cookies
+- Requires opt-in consent before granting analytics storage

 - Allows you to reject non-essential cookies